stephaniehicks/learnPython/pages/basics.md

 ---
 {% include JB/setup %}

 Everything in Python is an object.
-You can define variables, functions, and modules which are all objects.
+Think of an object as a data structure that contains both data as well as functions.
+These objects can be variables, functions, and modules which are all objects.
 We can operate on this objects with what are called **operators** (e.g. addition, subtraction, concatenation or other operations), define/apply functions, test/apply for *conditionals* statements, (e.g. `if`, `else` statements) or iterate over the objects.

 # Variables and Operators